Yamdrok Lake is known as Yamdrok Yumtso or Yamdrok Yutso Lake in the local language.

 Travelers can read our article on merit is everything where we shared a short meaning of merit in Buddhism.

 Yamdrok Lake is the home of Nomads.
-The medicine grass grown near the Lake is one of the reasons for the growth of nomadic culture.
+The medicine grass-grown near the Lake is one of the reasons for the growth of the nomadic culture.

 Travelers can see the view of nomadic culture on the other side of the river.

 They are two routes from Yamdrok Lake to Gyantse.